Citizens for Shakespeare

-Citizens for Shakespeare at the Free For All provides priority access to Shakespeare’s plays for underrepresented populations and young people, groups who too often have only limited exposure to live theatre.
-Participating groups receive reserved tickets to Free For All and Play Guides, free of charge and before they become available to the public.
+Participating group benefits include reserved tickets to Free For All, Play Guides and a pre-performance workshop free of charge and before they become available to the public.
 At Sidney Harman Hall, Citizens for Shakespeare groups will receive advanced seating and will be announced as special guests of the Shakespeare Theatre Company.

 Who qualifies for Citizens for Shakespeare?

 - Community and social service organizations such as: Big Brothers Big Sisters, Community Family Life Services, N Street Village

 - Student groups for grades 12 and under, such as: homeschools, debate or theatre clubs, after-school programs